Why Does God Allow Suffering?

 I suffer from retinitis pigmentosa (a degenerative eye disease), which caused me to lose my driver’s license at age 31.
 Now, if there is one thing in this culture that proves we are self-sufficient and autonomous, it is the fact that we can get into our cars and go wherever we want whenever we want.
 But I found myself, at 31, dependent on others for rides.

 Even after two years of asking for rides for me, I would sit there believing that those driving me were annoyed at the inconvenience and pitying me for my inferiority.
 I really hated getting into those cars.

 Thus, I had the peculiar role of allowing these wonderful people an opportunity to obtain dignity from their selfless service to another.
-In their attempt to make my life easier, I too was able to impart dignity back to them by merely accepting their compassion as compassion.
-All of this through one manifestation of suffering.
+In their attempt to make my life easier, I, too, was able to impart dignity back to them by merely accepting their compassion as compassion.
+All of this is through one manifestation of suffering.

 As John Donne so eloquently said: